Man pleads guilty to dousing ‘Bewitched’ statue in red paint - NewsBreak

 Man pleads guilty to dousing ‘Bewitched’ statue in red paint

-The 32-year-old resident was originally sentenced to a year in jail, but a Salem district court judge suspended the sentence on conditions the man repay the cost of repairing the damage inflicted on the bronze statue, The Salem News reported Tuesday.
+The Salem News reported Tuesday that the 32-year-old resident was originally sentenced to a year in jail, but a Salem district court judge suspended the sentence on conditions that the man repay the cost of repairing the damage to the statue.

-The statue depicts actor Elizabeth Montgomery — as lead character Samantha Stephens in the 1960s sitcom — sitting on a broomstick in front of a crescent moon.

-In June, a prosecutor said the man was “going through a rough time and wanted to do something to get arrested,” and was held on bail.
-His attorney said he had been living in a shelter for two weeks since his marriage ended, and had been looking for a new job.

 Comments / 0